Should Type Theory replace Set Theory as the Foundation of Mathematics: Representation

 Hence Type Theory allows us to do basically the same things as Set Theory as far as numbers are concerned (modulo the question of constructivity) but in a more disciplined fashion limiting the statements we can express and prove to purely structural ones.

-One may think that Type Theory is somehow less minimalistic, while in Set Theory we only need $\{\dots\}$ to represent all mathematical concepts there seems to be quite a menagerie of type constructors: $\Pi$-types, $\Sigma$-types, equality types and so on.
+One criteria for foundation might be minimality: we need as few basic constructs as possible.
+One may think at the first glance that Type Theory is somehow less minimalistic, while in Set Theory we only need $\{\dots\}$ to represent all mathematical concepts there seems to be quite a menagerie of type constructors: $\Pi$-types, $\Sigma$-types, equality types and so on.
 However, to be fair we should compare the axioms of Set Theory with the basic constructions of Type Theory.
 And indeed while in applied Type Theory we may introduce a lot of apparently unrelated types we can often reduce them to a basic collection.
 So for example most inductive constructions can be reduced to the type of well-founded trees or $W$-types.
-The reduction of more advanced type constructors such as Higher Inductive-Inductive types (HIITs) are subject of current work, similar to the question whether advanced set theoretic constructions can be reduced to some axioms.
+However, it s fair to admit that the program to reduce very advanced type theoretic constructions, e.g. Higher Inductive Types (HITs) to basic combinators is subject of current research.
+This can be compared to reducing advanced set theoretic principle to basic axioms.